abass-mahdavi/Mars_planet_librabry/README.md

 # Mars_planet_librabry
-CS50 Web Programming Project 1.
 Mars_planet_librabry is the Python code for a dummy book review website
+context: CS50 Web Programming Project 1

 ## Project structure:
 The project is organised as follows: